 This cave cricket (Rhaphidophora oophaga), living in a limestone cave in Niah National Park, Sarawak, Borneo, is feeding on a dead bat.
 Note its very long antenna.
 (Photo copyright © by Kaj Halberg)

-The complicated ancestry of the domestic dog is described in detail on the page Animals: Dog family.
+The complicated ancestry of the domestic dog is described in detail on the page Animals: Animals as servants of Man.

-An example of cannibalism: Hungry dog, eating from a dead pup, Shigatse, Tibet.
+An example of cannibalism: A hungry dog, eating from a dead pup, Shigatse, Tibet.
 (Photo copyright © by Kaj Halberg)

 The African white-backed vulture (Gyps africanus) was once widespread and common in sub-Saharan Africa, occurring from the Sahel zone in West Africa, eastwards to Ethiopia and Somalia, and thence south through East Africa to South Africa and Namibia.
 Sadly, this species is now undergoing a rapid decline.
 The global population has been estimated at 270,000 individuals.